emekdahl/airflow-training/notes/tasks_and_dags.md

 - kwargs - you can get a lot of info by printing kwargs out
 - ds - date
 - you can pass your own params: `op_kwargs={'my_param': 42}`

+## Sensors

+- if you need to wait for something, say for a file to land, this is what you use to do it
+- if you don't see your tool in admin -> add connection, you need to install the provider and then you can get the connection
+- by default, the `extra` and `password` fields are encrypted
+  - fernet key is used to encrypt data
+- `poke_interval` determines the frequency at which the sensor checks

+## Bash Operator

+- easy to import and use

+## Define the path

+- set upstream - after.set_upstream(before)
+- set downstream - before.set_downstream(after)
+- bitshift operators - much easier!
+  - first task >> second task >> third task
+  - > >
+  - <<
+- chain() - list all tasks in order with commas
+- cross_downstream() - the dependencies criss-cross in the DAG